-A Long History of Care and Academic Support for Children
+A History of Care and Academic Support for Children

 Connection Between School and Dorm

-A prime focus in the dormitory houses is to provide the time, space, and support for students to perform well academically.
-Daily study halls, private and group workspaces, technology and resource access, and teacher availability are important.
-A system of strong communication with teachers maximizes the amount of support available to each child.
+A prime focus in the dormitory houses is to provide support for students to do well in their studies.
+Daily study halls, private study areas, group workspaces, and teacher availability are important.
+Close communication with teachers helps dorm staff to encourage students in helpful ways.

 Caring Christian Community